Terry Moriarty: Career

 Most often used as a half-back flanker, Moriarty played in two losing grand finals for Perth, in 1949 and 1950, before finally achieving a premiership in 1955, despite receiving a broken nose during the grand final.
-He finished his career in 1958 having played 253 games, which remains a club record.
+He retired in 1958 after 253 games, which remains a club record.
 Towards the end of his career, he had been restricted by recurring hamstring injuries.

-Moriarty was inducted into the West Australian Football Hall of Fame in 2010, and died at Sir Charles Gairdner Hospital in Nedlands on 23 October 2011, after a short illness, with The West Australian noting he was "dour ball player with strong team values".
+Moriarty was inducted into the West Australian Football Hall of Fame in 2010, and died at Sir Charles Gairdner Hospital in Nedlands on 23 October 2011, after a short illness, with The West Australian noting he was a "dour ball player with strong team values".